 - Web-based video: Video sessions are conducted in the same way as face-to-face sessions.
 At the arranged time, I will be waiting for you to contact me and our session can begin, as if you were sitting in my office.
 I use Zoom, an encrypted web conferencing platform.

 - Instant Messaging (IM): Sessions last the same amount of time as video calls, but are conducted via text chat, also on Zoom.

 - E-mail: Each “session” takes the form of a written e-mail from you, which I will then respond to during the arranged time slot.
-To ensure the highest possible level of online security, I will ask you to open a free account with Tutanota, an end-to-end encrypted web-based e-mail service, which we will use for our sessions.
+To ensure the highest possible level of online security, I will ask you to open a free account with Protonmail, an end-to-end encrypted web-based e-mail service, which we will use for our sessions.

 - Telephone: Clients who wish to conduct their sessions by telephone are free to do so.
 It goes without saying that telephone calls are not encrypted.